 - 1 ½ cups unsweetened instant tea, regular or decaf (this powdered mix is sometimes called "unsweetened iced tea")

 - 1 cup nonfat dry milk powder

 - 1 cup powdered nondairy creamer

 - 1 cup French vanilla-flavored powdered nondairy creamer

 - Measure all dry ingredients into a blender or food processor.
 Pulse or puree until well-combined and mixture becomes a fine powder.
 Transfer to an air-tight jar or container or spoon into gift jars.

-To Use Chai Tea Mix:
+To Make a Chai Tea Latte:

 To download Printable Chai Tea Mix Directions Tags <<< click here!

 These tags print four to a page.
 Print on cardstock for heavier tags, cut out, and punch a hole at the top.
 Please be patient if these take a moment to load.
 For personal use only, please.
 Enjoy!

 Post originally published on December 14, 2014, and updated on December 5, 2020, and November 30, 2023.